-Doctors have coined a new term to describe the aggravating symptoms that affect the genitals, urinary system and sexual function around the time of menopause, which are caused by a decrease on oestrogen.
-This collection of symptoms is now referred to as Genitourinary Syndrome of Menopause (GSM).
+Doctors have coined a new term to describe the aggravating symptoms that affect the genitals, urinary system and sexual function around the time of menopause.
+This collection of problems, which is caused by a decrease in oestrogen, is now referred to as Genitourinary Syndrome of Menopause (GSM).

 New term for vaginal dryness